jaakdentrekhaak/qteam_scraper/README.md

 This program scrapes a website (Qteam) for an Excel file with information about tires.
 Then it uploads this Excel file to a Synology NAS server.

+This program now runs scheduled on Python on my NAS server.

 NOTE: I made this project and decided to upload it to Github.
 This is not meant to be used by anyone, but you can get ideas from this.

 # How to use